Personality & Voice Definition

 The point

-If you have multiple profiles (see Profiles), each profile can have its own personality file.
-This lets you have:- A work profile with a professional, concise personality.
+If you have multiple profiles, each can have its own personality file:- Work profile — professional, concise personality.

 Context files

-In addition to the personality file, Headmaster supports project-level context files:AGENTS.md
+In addition to the personality file, Headmaster supports project-level context files that the agent reads at the start of every conversation in that project:AGENTS.md

 CLAUDE.md